McNopper/ZeroInfinity/README.md

 ***Rule I***
 $0 \cdot ∞ = [0, ∞]in$

-Similar, the expression for the indeterminate form of $0 \cdot -∞$ is the second rule:
+Similarly, the expression for the indeterminate form of $0 \cdot -∞$ is the second rule:

 ***Rule II***
 $0 \cdot -∞ = [-∞, 0]in$

-### Interval number operation
+### Interval number operations

-These is the given mathematical operation.
+This is the given mathematical operation.

 #### Multiplication